 Internationally, as of August 2013, approximately 15 countries also recognize same-sex marriage and allow same-sex couples to marry.
 These include: Argentina, Belgium, Brazil, Canada, Denmark, France, Iceland, Netherlands, New Zealand, Norway, Portugal, Spain, South Africa, Sweden and Uruguay.
 Similar to the situation in the U.S., several districts in Mexico have also legalized same-sex marriage.

 It is important to remember that as USCIS treats same-sex couples the same as opposite-sex couples, USCIS has reminded applicants that all other relevant laws will be applied to determine the validity of the marriage.
-For example, if a same-sex couple who happen to be first-cousins marry in a country that allows same-sex marriage but prohibits the marriage of first-cousins, then the marriage will be deemed invalid.
+For example, if a same-sex couple who happen to be first-cousins marry in a country that allows same-sex marriage but prohibits the marriage of first-cousins, then the marriage will still be deemed invalid.

 USCIS has announced that it will continue to update information regarding same-sex marriage and immigration benefits.
 We at VisaPro continue to monitor the developments in this regard and will keep our readers updated.
 If you are in a same-sex marriage and wish to sponsor your foreign national spouse for any immigration benefit or if want to learn more about the immigration options that are now available to same-sex couples and their family members, Contact VisaPro immediately.
 We will be happy to talk to you.